usman-ahmad/campone/README.md

 ## Prerequisites (Ubuntu flavoured)

-NimbleIn is built on Ruby 2, Rails 5, and uses PostgreSQL 9.2.
-We are using "faye" for notifications which depends on node.js.
+NimbleIn is built on Ruby 2, Rails 5, and uses PostgreSQL 9.2

 ##### Install GIT